ckan/ckanext-spatial/README.rst

 Plugins are configured as follows in the CKAN ini file (Add only the ones you are interested in)::

-    ckan.plugins = wms_preview spatial_query dataset_extent_map
+    ckan.plugins = spatial_metadata spatial_query spatial_query_widget dataset_extent_map wms_preview

-If you are using the spatial search feature, you can define the projection in which extents are stored in the database with the following option.
+When enabling the spatial metadata, you can define the projection in which extents are stored in the database with the following option.
 Use the EPSG code as an integer (e.g 4326, 4258, 27700, etc).
 It defaults to 4326::

     ckan.spatial.srid = 4326

 If you want to define a default map extent for the different map widgets, (e.g. if you are running a national instace of CKAN) you can do so adding